steinwaywhw/SMT-FrontEnd/docs/source/index.rst

 Welcome to SMTFrontEnd
 =======================================

 This is a course project for Formal Methods.
 It aims at designing and implementing a lightweight front end for various SMT solvers.
 Currently, we are going to support Alt-Ergo and CVC4.
+All the original contents on this site are protected by the `MIT License <http://opensource.org/licenses/MIT>`_.

 Contents
 ======================